aanton/dotfiles/README.md

 Before running these scripts, you should review them & modify them according to your needs.

+The scripts behaviour can be changed with this environment variable:
+* `DISABLE_APT_UPDATE=true`: Avoid updating APT before installing tools

 ```bash
 # Create symlinks
 ./create_symlinks.sh